WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 ## Media Exchange

-Media exchange makes use of webtransport over HTTP3 [@!I-D.vvv-webtransport-http3] when it is available, falling back to media byways when it is not.
+Media exchange makes use of web-transport over HTTP3 [@!I-D.vvv-webtransport-http3] when it is available, falling back to media byways when it is not.